 git checkout <branch name>

-After this, you need to make sure you have fetched all the latest commits from a remote repository.
-This step makes sure your local copy of a codebase is equal to the remote repository, which is necessary for a successful merge to occur.
+Next, you need to make sure you have fetched all the latest commits from a remote repository.
+This step makes sure your local copy of a codebase is equal to the remote repository.
+This is necessary for a successful merge to occur.

 Step 2: Executing the Merge